Skip Navigation

 Annotation: This document provides talking points on ways to eliminate dental caries in children.
 Topics include the consequences of poor oral health on children and their families; costs for families and states; the role of primary care health professionals and other health professionals in providing oral health care; and the need for affordable, comprehensive dental coverage.

-Keywords: Advocacy, Children, Chronic illnesses and disabilities, Dental care, Dental caries, Dental insurance, Disease prevention, Oral health
+Keywords: Advocacy, Children, Chronic illnesses and disabilities, Dental caries, Dental insurance, Disease prevention, Oral health, Oral health care

 Children's Dental Health Project.
 2016–.
 EndCavities.
 Washington, DC: Children's Dental Health Project, multiple items.